Additional Resources and Links

-- Regional Olympiads Around the World, based on the format of the IOI.
+- Regional Contests Around the World, based on the format of the IOI.
 Examples include the Central European Olympiad in Informatics (CEOI), the Balkan Olympiad in Informatics (BOI), the Baltic Olympiad in Informatics (also called BOI) , the Asia-Pacific Informatics Olympaid (APIO), and the French-Australian Regional Olympiad (FARIO).

-- National Olympiads, typically used by individual countries to select their respective IOI teams.
+- National Contests, typically used by individual countries to select their respective IOI teams.
 Many of these offer on-line resources or allow anyone to participate in their contests for practice (just like the USACO).
 Examples: Canada, Croatia, United Kingdom, Poland.

 - Regional Programming Contests Within the USA.
-Examples include the University of Central Florida High-School Programming Contest, the Carnegie Mellon Informatics and Mathematics Competition, the Virginia Tech High School Programming Contest, the UT Dallas "Battle of the Brains" Programming Contests, and the Philadelphia Classic contest offered by the University of Pensylvania, and regional and virtual contests organized by the teamscode.org organization.
-(This list is surely quite incomplete -- if you run or know about other regional programming contests in the USA please email email@example.com to let us know to include a link to your contest!)
+Examples include the MIT Informatics Tournament, the University of Central Florida High-School Programming Contest, the Carnegie Mellon Informatics and Mathematics Competition, the Virginia Tech High School Programming Contest, the UT Dallas "Battle of the Brains" Programming Contests, the HP-sponsored "CodeWars" contest, the Philadelphia Classic contest offered by the University of Pensylvania, and regional and virtual contests organized by the teamscode.org organization.
+(This list is surely quite incomplete -- if you run or know about other regional programming contests in the USA please email [email protected] to let us know to include a link to your contest!)

 - Other prominent algorithmic programming contests, such as the American Computer Science League, the ACM International Computer Problem-Solving Contest, Topcoder, CodeChef, CodeForces, and Google Code Jam.